White Sands Test Facility: Health, safety, and environmental impact

 Since the late 1990s, NASA and a series of subcontractors have been working under the oversight of the New Mexico Environment Department to remediate a large plume of polluted ground water caused by repeated leaks and spills of cleaning fluids and rocket propellants at the site.
 Remediation has involved the construction of six wells from which the groundwater is pumped; a UV reactor which treats the contaminated water; and four injection wells to inject the cleaned water back into the water table.
 A second, similar system is currently in the planning stage.

+On May 24, 2024 at 7:50 a.m., a loose-fitting section of stainless steel oxidizer tubing at Test Stand 328 became pressurized, resulting in the accidental release of approximately 15 pounds of dinitrogen tetroxide vapor into the air.
+No impacts to worker safety were reported.